 Chelsea Lissette Cervantes de Blois has a PhD (Dissertation Title: "Examining Well-being and Vulnerability in Data-Poor Nations: Azerbaijan and Kyrgyzstan") from the University of Minnesota, Twin-Cities' Department of Geography, Environment and Society (GES) with specializations in Geographic Information Sciences (GIS), Cartography, Remote Sensing, and Population/Demography studies as of 2021.
-She was on the Doctoral Dissertation Fellowship from the College of Liberal Arts (CLA), and was previously awarded the Diversity Predoctoral Teaching Fellowship to instruct her independently designed courses (1) Environmental Policy (Fall 2020) and Introduction to Principles of Geographic Information Systems in Environmental Science (Spring 2021) at the University of Minnesota-Duluth.
+She was on the Doctoral Dissertation Fellowship from the College of Liberal Arts (CLA), and was previously awarded the Diversity Predoctoral Teaching Fellowship to instruct her independently designed courses (1) Environmental Policy (Fall 2020) and (2) Introduction to Principles of Geographic Information Systems in Environmental Science (Spring 2021) at the University of Minnesota-Duluth.
 Chelsea Lissette was advised by Prof. Steven M Manson and is a member of Dr. Manson's Human Environment Geographic Information Sciences Lab (HEGIS).
 She is also an alumna of the Graduate Population Trainee Program at the Minnesota Population Center (MPC) and was an MPC Diversity Fellowship recipient assigned to work on the IPUMS Terra project: data of populations and the environment.

-Other Research Focused Projects: Chelsea Lissette's research is centered on the relationship of the environmental-human health risks concerning: data scarcity of demographic and environmental data within low to middle income nations, environmental and human health, climate-migration-conflict nexus, predicting ethinic conflict, right to clean environment, environmental management, ethnic communiites in Eurasia, climate, migration, and conflict, which is rooted within interdisciplinary research and requires close engagement with the GISciences, Population Studies, as well as Regional and Cultural Studies when approaching complex environmental and humanitarian issues situated in the Caucasus (Azerbaijan) and Central Asia (Kyrgyzstan, Kazakhstan, and Tajikistan).
+Other Research Focused Projects: Chelsea Lissette's research is centered on the relationship of the environmental-human health risks concerning: data scarcity of demographic and environmental data within low to middle income nations, environmental and human health, climate-migration-conflict nexus, predicting ethnic conflict, right to clean environment, environmental management, ethnic communities in Eurasia, climate, migration, and conflict, which is rooted within interdisciplinary research and requires close engagement with the GISciences, Population Studies, as well as Regional and Cultural Studies when approaching complex environmental and humanitarian issues situated in the Caucasus (Azerbaijan) and Central Asia (Kyrgyzstan, Kazakhstan, and Tajikistan).

 Specialties & Expertise: Pollution Management, Soil Science, Agricultural Development, Migration, Climate, and Hydrologic Sciences; GIS, Remote Sensing, Cartographic sciences; Population, Religious, Cultural, and Linguistic aspects of the Caucasus, Central Asia, Latin America, the Balkans, and the Middle East.